 Increasing awareness of painful conditions which may affect dogs and cats is prompting many owners to seek management advice from their veterinary surgeon.

-Pain clinic appointments at Cave Veterinary Specialists are led by clinical anaesthetist James Hunt.
-James qualified in 1998 and worked in general practice for 13 years, whilst always maintaining an interest in pain management.
-In 2011 he began research for a masters’ degree with the pain research group at the University of Bristol, and has produced a number of publications in both perioperative and chronic pain.
-He has recently co-authored the chapter on chronic and osteoarthritic pain the recent BSAVA Guide to Pain Management in Small Animal Practice.
+Pain clinic appointments are led by clinical anaesthetist James Hunt.
+From 2011 to 2017 he worked with the pain research group at the University of Bristol, and has produced a number of publications in both perioperative and chronic pain in dogs and cats.
+He has recently co-authored the chapter on chronic pain within the BSAVA Guide to Pain Management in Small Animal Practice.

-We are also able to offer in-clinic acupuncture and electroacupuncture.
-Appointments are available weekly – call now for more information or to refer a case.
+Appointments are available weekly – Please call us on 01823 653510 for more information or to refer a case.